-Uganda is facing the world’s fastest growing refugee crisis with an unprecedented influx of refugees from South Sudan.
-In August 2017, the number of South Sudanese refugees in Uganda hit the 1 million mark.
+Uganda is facing the world’s fastest growing refugee crisis with an ongoing influx of refugees from South Sudan and the Democratic Republic of Congo (DRC).
+Over 188 000 refugees, mostly from DRC, have arrived in Uganda in 2018.
 Uganda’s progressive refugee policy is under increasing pressure due to the scale of the crisis.
+Most South Sudanese refugees (85%) are women and children who need protection from exploitation and abuse.
 Services are overstretched and available land is dwindling.

-To address the emergency needs, the EU has allocated €65 million in humanitarian assistance and €20 million to build the self-reliance of refugees.
+In addition to the South Sudanese, Uganda is also a refuge for people fleeing conflict and hunger, especially from other countries such as Somalia and Burundi, making Uganda the largest refugee hosting country in Africa.
 The arrival of so many refugees in such a short period of time has created significant gaps in the provision of humanitarian assistance.
-New settlements have been created and existing ones have been expanded to accommodate the new arrivals, but the needs outstrip the available services in many locations.
-Refugees in Uganda are free to move and work.
-They are also entitled to land to build a home on and grow food but with land becoming scarce the latter is no longer always implemented.
+New settlements have been created and existing ones have been expanded to accommodate new arrivals but the needs outstrip the available services in many locations while no alternative land to host new arrivals is currently available.